Part Work and Part Play: Design Idea for Home Office & Entertainment Center in One Space

 Use color and design features to create a stylized look

 I played with the colors and shapes in the overall design in order to achieve the horizontal and cozy feeling my client wanted.
-The wide lower drawers and the long countertop worked very well to create a very contemporary look.
+The wide lower drawers and the long countertop worked very well to create a very contemporary look with the entertainment cabinet.

 Make it functional